CochainComplex/claude-desktop-manager/README.md

 These measures prevent common errors like:
 - `libva error: i965_drv_video.so init failed`
 - `Automatic fallback to software WebGL has been deprecated`
+- Wayland socket access errors

+## Privilege Management System

+Claude Desktop Manager includes a sophisticated privilege management system designed to:

+1. **Minimize Privilege Use**: Only requests elevated permissions (sudo) when absolutely necessary
+2. **Transparent Operation**: Explains exactly why elevated privileges are needed before requesting them
+3. **Privilege Dropping**: Automatically drops privileges for operations that don't require them
+4. **User Choice**: Offers options between user-level and system-wide installations

+### When Elevated Privileges Are Used

+Elevated privileges (sudo) are only requested for:

+- **System Configuration**: Enabling unprivileged user namespaces (kernel settings)
+- **System-Wide Integration**: Installing desktop shortcuts or aliases for all users (optional)
+- **System File Modification**: Updating files in protected directories like `/usr/share` (optional)

+For all regular operations like creating instances, starting/stopping instances, and managing configuration, no elevated privileges are required, even if you initially ran `cmgr` with sudo.

+### Implementation

+The privilege management system uses a set of helper functions that:

+1. Check if an operation requires elevated privileges based on target paths and operation type
+2. Only request elevation for the specific operation that needs it
+3. Provide clear messaging about what privileges are being requested and why
+4. Offer graceful fallbacks to user-level operations when elevated privileges are unavailable

+This ensures that Claude Desktop Manager follows the principle of least privilege, providing better security and transparency.

 ## Window Title Customization